Legal and Administration

 What is personal data?

 Put simply, personal data is any information which relates to a living person and allows you to identify them.
-Most obviously, this can be an individual’s name, but it could be their address, email address, medical history or sporting history.
+This can be an individual’s name, their address, email address, medical history or sporting history.

-It can be held in a large number of places, such as GMS, club spreadsheets, committee minutes, disciplinary judgments, member application forms and many more.
-Importantly, privacy rules will capture personal data held at club/referee society/CB premises and systems, but also on an individuals’ own equipment at their homes if they are using it as part of their role at the club/referee society/CB.
+Data is stored in a large number of places, such as GMS, club spreadsheets, committee minutes, disciplinary judgments, member application forms and many more.
+Privacy rules will capture personal data held at club/referee society/CB premises and systems.
+Additionally data is stored on personal devices used as part of their role a club/referee society/CB.

 What are the UK laws?